ConductorOne/baton-okta/README.md

 Flags:
+      --api-token string             The API token for the service account ($BATON_API_TOKEN) --aws-identity-center-mode     Whether to run in AWS Identity center mode or not.
+In AWS mode, only samlRoles for groups and the users assigned to groups are synced ($BATON_AWS_IDENTITY_CENTER_MODE)
-      --api-token string             The API token for the service account ($BATON_API_TOKEN) --cache                        Enable response cache ($BATON_CACHE) (default true) --cache-tti int                Response cache cleanup interval in seconds ($BATON_CACHE_TTI) (default 60) --cache-ttl int                Response cache time to live in seconds ($BATON_CACHE_TTL) (default 300)
+      --aws-okta-app-id string       The Okta app id for the AWS application ($BATON_AWS_OKTA_APP_ID) --cache                        Enable response cache ($BATON_CACHE) (default true) --cache-tti int                Response cache cleanup interval in seconds ($BATON_CACHE_TTI) (default 60) --cache-ttl int                Response cache time to live in seconds ($BATON_CACHE_TTL) (default 300)